kubenet-dev/ac2-kubenet-workshop/Part 2/README.md

 srl.nokia.sdcio.dev-24.7.2   True    srl.nokia.sdcio.dev   24.7.2    https://github.com/nokia/srlinux-yang-models   v24.7.2
 ```

 The other resources do not have any specific status.
-So we apply themin bulk.
+So we apply them in bulk.

 ```shell
 # Connection Profile